 India Reach & Recall Surveys

 In India, SHOPS Plus aims to increase the use of family planning, maternal, neonatal, and child health, and tuberculosis treatment products and services among the urban poor by harnessing the potential of the private sector and catalyzing public-private engagement.
-In the area of child health, SHOPS Plus India has rolled out mass media and digital campaigns and community events to promote the stocking and use of oral rehydration salts and zinc for immediate treatment of childhood diarrhea.
-In family planning, SHOPS Plus India has rolled out mass media and digital campaigns as well as workplace interventions to promote the use of oral contraceptive pills.
+In the area of child health, SHOPS Plus has rolled out mass media and digital campaigns and community events to promote the stocking and use of oral rehydration salts and zinc for immediate treatment of childhood diarrhea.
+In family planning, SHOPS Plus has rolled out mass media and digital campaigns as well as workplace interventions to promote the use of oral contraceptive pills.

 SHOPS Plus conducted reach and recall surveys to assess the reach and recall of the campaigns on oral rehydration salts and zinc, and oral contraceptive pills.